-Paul Edmond Stephan is a Partner in Selman Breitman’s Orange County Office and is a Member of the firm’s Commercial Litigation, General Liability, Product Liability, Toxic Tort/Environmental and Trucking & Transportation Practice Groups.
-Paul represents Rental Car Companies, Self-Insureds and Insurance companies in Products Liability, General Liability, Business and Corporate, Mass/Toxic and General Litigation including cases arising out of professional liability defending unique matters arising from law enforcement activities and EMT services.
+Paul Stephan is a Partner in Selman Breitman’s Orange County office and is a member of the firm’s Trucking and Transportation, Commercial Litigation, General Liability, Product Liability, and Toxic Tort/Environmental practice groups.
+He represents rental car companies, self-insureds and insurance companies in products liability, general liability, business and corporate, mass/toxic and general litigation, including cases arising out of professional liability defending unique matters from law enforcement activities and EMT services.

-Paul’s extensive experience in Trucking & Transport provides him a unique ability to address dynamic time sensitive transportation liability matters including responding to scenes of catastrophic events and providing on scene legal services to clients.
-He works closely with Claim Reps for both transportation insurers as well as rental car companies to manage pending and potential litigation.
-Paul provides claims and litigation training to various clients on preventative law as well as compliance with insurance investigative regulations.
-Paul regularly tries cases on behalf of clients in State and Federal Court.
-Paul is a "hands on" lawyer having "real world" experience as a law enforcement officer, prosecutor, city attorney, military legal officer, in house claims attorney and managing attorney for an insurance Staff counsel program.
+Paul’s extensive experience in trucking and transport provides him a unique ability to address dynamic time-sensitive transportation liability matters, including responding to scenes of catastrophic events and providing on-scene legal services to his clients.
+He works closely with claim representatives for both transportation insurers and rental car companies to manage pending and potential litigation.
+Additionally, Paul provides claims and litigation training to various clients on preventative law, as well as compliance with insurance investigative regulations.
+He regularly tries cases on behalf of clients in state and federal court.

 - Obtained a defense verdict in a $10 million mesothelioma trial wherein it was alleged that plaintiff's mesothelioma was caused by exposure to asbestos while laundering clothes for her husband, a general contractor.
 Selman Breitman's trial team countered with a medically complex, three-tiered defense to convince the jury that plaintiff's mesothelioma and subsequent death were not the result of exposure to asbestos dust on her contractor husband's clothing.